top of page

 Happily, our obsessions turn potential public speaking nightmares into the stuff of legend.

-The logo for ABC Network, a company we have written television for
+The logo for ABC Network, for whom we've written in television.

-The logo for HBO, a company we have written screenplays and television for
+The logo for HBO, for whom we've written both screenplays and television

-The logo for Warner Brothers Studios, a company we have written screenplays and television for
+The logo for Warner Brothers Studios, for whom we've written screenplays and television.

-The logo for Fox, a company we have written screenplays and television for
+The logo for Fox, for which we've written screenplays and television

 WHY A SCREENWRITER?